Understand Multivariate Experiments

 - Click an element you like to change (elements are highlighted with orange borders)

 - Select an action in the menu, like changing an image source

-Then you can then change the source by Upload and the Save Changes.
+Then you can change the source by using Upload and click to Save Changes.

-The new variation will then be uploaded and changed in the new variation (see below):
+The new source will then be uploaded and changed in the new variation (see below):

 Name the variation so that you remember it later on.
 All the reports will have this variation name.

 - Select the edit icon next to the name

 - Rename the variation